 These guidelines are designed to serve as an organizing tool for hiring authorities, search committee chairs, and faculty search committees as they move through the process of faculty recruitment and hiring.
 This document is organized into sections for each stage of recruitment and hiring.
 The guidelines have been constructed with resources from the Offices of Faculty Affairs and policy guidance from Human Resources.
-This tool has been created with a specific focus on improving inclusion, rigor, fairness and reducing unconscious bias in recruitment and hiring.
-This document, along with additional resources can be found at: https://facultyaffairs.arizona.edu/content/about-recruitment.
+This tool has been created with a specific focus on improving rigor, fairness in recruitment and hiring.
+This document, along with additional resources can be found at: https://facultyaffairs.arizona.edu/about-recruitment-hiring

 A key feature of these guidelines are tips and guidance for proactive recruitment of the candidate pool.
 Using proactive recruitment, search committees can seek out and hire world class faculty to contribute to our advancement as a premier Research 1 institution.
 Proactive recruitment takes time, but it works.
-A new faculty hire is one of the most important investments departments make for their future, so it worth investing the time to recruit a high quality and diverse candidate pool.
-Proactive recruitment can generate a highly inclusive and excellent group of talented people from which to select a colleague.
+A new faculty hire is one of the most important investments departments make for their future, so it worth investing the time to recruit a high quality and robust candidate pool.
+Proactive recruitment can generate a unique and excellent group of talented people from which to select a colleague.
 Proactive recruitment signals to applicants that the UA is a highly engaged creative community, and once an offer is made, candidates are more likely to want to join our institution.